HienLe2004/nlp-251/README.md

 ## Requirements
 - Python 3.12+ (tested on 3.12.3)
 - NLTK library
-- Other dependencies: Listed in `requirements.txt` (basic libraries like json, os, re)
+- Other dependencies: Listed in `requirements.txt`

 ## Installation
-1. Clone the repository:
+1. Clone the repository[https://github.com/HienLe2004/nlp-251] (if not have):
    ```
    git clone <repository-url>
    cd <project-directory>